aftersound/thoughts/docs/api-development-with-openapi.md

 ## Spec-only API development using Weave

-Weave, the open source project I have been worked on for a while, offers such a "spec-only" approach to API development.
+Weave, the open source project I have been working on for a while, offers such a "spec-only" approach to API development.

 It has a highly extensible framework supporting various extension points: ServiceExecutor, ComponentFactory, ProcessorFactory, and more.
 All functionalities and capabilities are introduced through extensions, ensuring a